The main legislation prohibiting cartel activity in Turkey is the Law on Protection of Competition No 4054 (Competition Law).

-Please see 1.3 Private Challenges of Cartel Behaviour/Effects.
+See 1.3 Private Challenges of Cartel Behaviour/Effects.
 There is no threshold requirement for private actions under Turkish law: any person who has been harmed by a competition law violation may claim damages.

 In terms of the differences in standards for relief in a private civil action, in the Authority’s proceedings, the purpose or intent to restrict competition is considered adequate to prove an infringement of the Competition Law.
 In civil actions, however, the plaintiff has to demonstrate the wrongful act, fault, damages and the causal link altogether.